 Recently, U.S. public companies that have substantially all of their operations in China, particularly companies like us which have completed so-called reverse merger transactions, have been the subject of intense scrutiny, criticism and negative publicity by investors, short sellers, financial commentators and regulatory agencies, such as the United States Securities and Exchange Commission.
 Much of the scrutiny, criticism and negative publicity has centered around financial and accounting irregularities and mistakes, a lack of effective internal controls over financial accounting, inadequate corporate governance policies or a lack of adherence thereto and, in many cases, allegations of fraud.
 As a result of the scrutiny, criticism and negative publicity, the publicly traded stock of many U.S. listed Chinese companies has sharply decreased in value and, in some cases, has become virtually worthless.
 Many of these companies are now subject to shareholder lawsuits, SEC enforcement actions and are conducting internal and external investigations into the allegations.
 It is not clear what affect this sector-wide scrutiny, criticism and negative publicity will have on our company, our business and our stock price.
-If we become the subject of any unfavorable allegations and/or defend our company.
+If we become the subject of any unfavorable allegations, whether such allegations are proven to be true or untrue, we will have to expend significant resources to investigate such allegations and/or defend our company.
 This situation could be costly and time consuming and distract our management from growing our company.
 If such allegations are not proven to be groundless, our company and business operations will be severely impacted and your investment in our stock could be rendered worthless.

-Adverse changes in political and economic policies of the Chinese government could impede the overall economic growth of China, which could reduce the demand for our products and damage our business.
+Adverse changes in political and economic policies of the PRC government could impede the overall economic growth of China, which could reduce the demand for our products and damage our business.

 Presently, we generate our revenue in China although we intend to pursue various opportunities in the United States and our headquarters is based in the United States.
 Accordingly, our business, financial condition, results of operations and prospects are affected significantly by economic, political and legal developments in China.
-The Chinese economy differs from the economies of most developed countries in many respects, including:
+The PRC economy differs from the economies of most developed countries in many respects, including:

-- the higher level of government involvement; - the early stage of development of the market-oriented sector of the economy; - the rapid growth rate; - the higher level of control over foreign exchange; and - the allocation of resources.
+- the higher level of government involvement; - the early stage of development of the market-oriented sector of the economy; - · the rapid growth rate; - the higher level of control over foreign exchange; and - the allocation of resources.

-As the Chinese economy has been transitioning from a planned economy to a more market-oriented economy, the Chinese government has implemented various measures to encourage economic growth and guide the allocation of resources.
-While these measures may benefit the overall Chinese economy, they may also have a negative effect on us or the healthcare industry in general.
+As the PRC economy has been transitioning from a planned economy to a more market-oriented economy, the PRC government has implemented various measures to encourage economic growth and guide the allocation of resources.
+While these measures may benefit the overall PRC economy, they may also have a negative effect on us or the healthcare industry in general.

-Although the Chinese government has in recent years implemented measures emphasizing the utilization of market forces for economic reform, the Chinese government continues to exercise significant control over economic growth in China through the allocation of resources, controlling payment of foreign currency-denominated obligations, setting monetary policy and imposing policies that impact particular industries or companies in different ways.
+Although the PRC government has in recent years implemented measures emphasizing the utilization of market forces for economic reform, the PRC government continues to exercise significant control over economic growth in China through the allocation of resources, controlling payment of foreign currency-denominated obligations, setting monetary policy and imposing policies that impact particular industries or companies in different ways.